What is a fire risk assessment?

 There is also a guide form LACORs that come under Housing and Fire Safety and we have detailed this out under a separate article

-It is so important that you are aware of what your legal requirements are.
-As in view of recent events that have taken place we expect that these may change over the years.
-If you do not have a fire risk assessment you should have one carried out and have any recommendations done within the time limit.
-They differ from property to property so it is important that you use a professional to do this.
+You must be aware of what your legal requirements are.
+Recent events have taken place where these may change.
+If you do not have a fire risk assessment you should have one carried out.
+Any recommendations should be done within the time limit.
+They differ from property to property.
+So, it is important that you use a professional to do this.